Evaluating $n$-Gram Novelty of Language Models Using Rusty-DAWG: Impact of -Gram Training Frequency

 \section{Impact of $n$-Gram Training Frequency}

-Finally, regarding \Cref{rq:completion-loss}, we aim to test whether, at inference time, LMs assign higher probability to $n$-grams from training, and how this interacts with training frequency.
-We define the \textbf{mean completion loss} of $x_1 \cdots x_n$ as the average probability assigned to $x_n$ when it occurs in validation text:
+Finally, regarding \Cref{rq:completion-loss}, we test whether, at inference time, LMs assign higher probability to $n$-grams from training, and how this interacts with training frequency.
+We define the \textbf{mean completion loss} of $x_1 \cdots x_n$ as the average probability the LM assigns to $x_n$ when it occurs in validation text:

-where $V_x = \{ i : v_{i+1-n:v_i} = x \}$.
+where $\mathcal V_x = \{ i : v_{i+1-n:i} = x \}$.
 This captures the LM's sensitivity to training $n$-grams in a way that is independent of the specific sampling choices made when decoding from the LM.
 It also captures use cases of LMs where the LM is used to assign probabilities to strings rather than as a text generator, such as in multiple-choice question answering like MMLU \citep{hendryckstest2021} or evaluation of noun-verb agreement \citep{marvin-linzen-2018-targeted}.

 \paragraph{Method.} We sample 5,000 documents of 1,000 tokens each, from the Pile validation set.
 We compute the per-token loss using Pythia-12B and use the CDAWG to find the non-novel suffixes at each position.
 For each $n$, we find tokens in the validation data that fall into two categories: \begin{compactitem} \item \textbf{In Train:} The $n$-gram ending at the token occurred in the training data. \item \textbf{Not in Train:} The $n$-gram ending at the token did not occur in the training data, but the $(n-1)$-gram ending at the previous token did. \end{compactitem} We then compute the mean completion loss across all tokens in each condition with the same value of $n$, and plot this mean loss as a function of $n$.
 This quantity measures the surprisal of the LM when completing $n$-grams, with the two conditions differentiating whether the correct $n$-gram completion appeared in the training data.
 For the $n$-grams in the training data, we also investigate how their frequency affects completion loss.